EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/BandOfTheGriffin/Gwyn.md

 > ***Estoc (two-handed).*** *Melee Weapon Attack:* +5 to hit, reach 5ft., one target. *Hit* 8 (1d10 + 3) piercing damage.
 >
 > ### Reaction
-> ***Parry.*** Gwyn can make a saber attack, whenever a enemy misses a melee weapon attack against him.
+> ***Parry.*** Gwyn can make a estoc attack, whenever a enemy misses a melee weapon attack against him.
 >

 ## Nymeria
-Nymeria is a white wolf...
+Nymeria is a white wolf with mahogany eyes

 ___
 > ## Nymeria